Skip to Main Content

 • USF graduated its first class of Genetic Counseling MSPH students in May 2019.

-• 100% of USF's GC graduates are employed in a genetic counseling or related position.
+• 96% of USF’s GC Graduates are employed in a genetic counseling or related position.

-• The USF GC Program has a 0% attrition rate since it first admitted students.
+• The USF GC Program has graduated all admitted students (0% attrition rate).

 • We recommend review previous Open House Recordings, which include a presentation of the USF GC Program and a Q&A session with program faculty and students.
 We also recommend reviewing our full FAQ document.
 If you have questions that are not answered on the website, in the FAQ document, or in the Open House recordings, you may email geneticcounseling@usf.edu.
 You may also email us if you would like to be added to our prospective student email list to be notified of opportunities and events for prospective GC students.